-BT: For Moriches, there's probably four out of Fire Island.
+BT: Four in Moriches, there's probably four out of Fire Island.
 Probably six out of Shinnecock, maybe seven.
 Maybe another three out of Montauk, maybe four.
-What is that, fifty, twenty tops bait.
+What is that, fifteen, twenty tops?
+Right?

 NS: Do you have a sense how many there are on all of Long Island?